-Freedom and liberation is certainly the film’s theme.
+Freedom and liberation are themes of Farewell to Hollywood — though perhaps in different ways than Corra himself would describe.
 Reggie’s parents at first seem over-protective and churlish.
 They’re concerned as any parents would be when their dying daughter starts hanging out with a much older man.
 Then the film gets dark.

 As viewers, we can barely believe the audio: Reggie walks into her bedroom.
 Her mother asks if she’s wired with a mic.
 Reggie lies, “I’m not wired.”